ArturoNereu/Adam2D/README.md

 This projecct has the sprites for a 2D-stilized version of Unity's ADAM character.

-If I have time, I will add a controller for Adam, so you can play around with it.
+If I have time, I will add a controller for Adam, so you can play around with it

+If you just want the textures, then they are here: (https://github.com/ArturoNereu/Adam2D/tree/master/AdamGame/Assets/Textures)

 The animations were made by the talented artists @Okuroy(https://twitter.com/okuroy) and @Sparrowspell(https://twitter.com/Sparrowspell)